zephyrtronium/crazy/README.md

 block, not just to generate a single value).
 The MB/s throughput is generally a better indicator of performance.
 When benchmarking for yourself, use the `-benchtime` argument to `go test` in order to measure generation of more values.

+Note that `-short` is passed to `go test` as well.
+Some tests concerned with allowed ranges of Distributions and RNGs generate several hundred million MT64 values.
+The `-short` flag tells them to generate closer to one million values instead.